raspberrypilearning/electricity-generation/en/step_7.md

 --- task ---

 Run your program.
 In the **Third Country** sprite, you should see that the pen draws just one thin line for each resource.
-To make sure the pen draws the correct amount for each resource, you need to repeat the number of lines the pen is instructed to draw.
+To make the pen draw the correct amount for each resource, you need to set the `repeat`{:class="block3control"} to the amount of each resource type.

 --- /task ---